 General Operating Guidelines for Centers

-To meet the guidelines currently in place by the executive order, we are operating at up to 50% of capacity.
+To meet the guidelines currently in place by the executive order, we are operating under State guidelines for capacity restrictions and social distancing.
 The following guidelines are in place for the safety of our guests and staff:

 - All guests are required to wipe down the equipment they use with a sanitation wipe provided by the facility.
 Staff cleanings will also be performed after every use.
 All sanitization and disinfectant products are EPA-approved / registered.
 There will be a 5-minute wait time before opening to the next user.
 Additionally, staff deep cleanings will occur during sanitation shutdown hours.